Purity of branch and critical locus: Introduction

+Since the higher branch and critical loci $ B_\pi^{(i)}$ and $ C^{(i)}_\pi$ ($B^{(0)}_\pi=B_\pi$ and $C^{(0)}_\pi= C_\pi$) we are interested in are defined by certain Fitting ideals, in order to achieve bounds on codimensions we relate heights of Fitting ideals to Euler characteristics and Betti numbers.
+This is a general discussion that can be of some independent interest, based on bounds by Eagon and Northcott \cite{eagon-northcott:height}, and Eisenbud, Ulrich and Huneke \cite{eisenbud-huneke-ulrich:heights}.

-In \Theorem{\ref{purity of critical}} we give general upper bounds of $\codim_X B_\pi^{(i)}$ and $\codim_X C^{(i)}_\pi$, where $B_\pi^{(i)}$ and $C^{(i)}_\pi$ are higher order branch and critical loci ($B^{(0)}_\pi=B_\pi$ and $C^{(0)}_\pi= C_\pi$ are the most important sets), defined by certain Fitting ideals, in terms of defect numbers of $X/S$ and $Y/S$, the more precise the more assumptions on $\pi$ are made.
-Let $\delta_{X/Y}$ be the relative smoothness defect, $\chi_2(M)$ a partial Euler characteristic, and $\beta_1(M)$ the second Betti number of a module (see \Section{\ref{sec-pur-general}} for precise definitions).
-We state a similar but somewhat more precise result: \begin{thma} Let $\pi : X/S\to Y/S$ be a generically smooth morphism of N\oe therian integral $S$-schemes such that $\Omega_{X/S}$ and $\Omega_{Y/S}$ are coherent. \begin{enumerate} \item
+Let $\delta_{X/Y}$ be the relative smoothness defect, $\chi_2(M)$ a partial Euler characteristic, and $\beta_1(M)$ the first Betti number of a module (see \Section{\ref{sec-pur-general}} for precise definitions).
+The following is an example of the type of bounds that we attain: \begin{thma} Let $\pi : X/S\to Y/S$ be a generically smooth morphism of N\oe therian integral $S$-schemes such that $\Omega_{X/S}$ and $\Omega_{Y/S}$ are coherent. \begin{enumerate} \item

 In particular, if $X/S$ is d.c.i., then

 \item Assume that $X/S$ and $Y/S$ are d.c.i., then

 \item Assume that $X/S$ is smooth and that each restriction to fibres $X_s \to Y_s$, $s\in S$, is generically smooth, then